Ollie Ryan

-Oliver Paul "Ollie" Ryan (born 26 September 1985) is an English footballer.
-He played professionally with Lincoln City as a forward and currently is playing for Staveley Miners Welfare.
+Oliver Paul Ryan (born 26 September 1985) is an English former footballer.
+He played professionally with Lincoln City as a forward, as well as for a number of non-league teams.

 Early career

 Ryan attended Kirton Primary School before moving on to Boston Grammar School.
 He played junior football with Nortoft Boys and Boston Town in the Mid Lincolnshire Youth League before joining Lincoln City's Centre of Excellence on 26 October 2000 despite an offer from Leicester City.
 Having earned representative honours with the Lincolnshire Schools Under-16s and the Lincolnshire FA Under-16s, Ryan was awarded a three-year scholarship with the Imps commencing at the start of the 2002–03 season.

 Ryan made impressive strides during his scholarship and at the end of his second year he was named Lincoln's Young Player of the Season.
 His third year saw him spend an impressive work experience spell with Spalding United, scoring in each of his first two appearances.
 On his return to Lincoln, he entered the first team squad, making his debut, as a substitute, in the 3–0 FA Cup defeat at Hartlepool United on 13 November 2004 with his Football league debut coming a week later in the 3–0 away victory over Darlington.
 He returned to Spalding for a second spell of work experience, once again marking his first appearance with a goal in the 3–1 away victory over Gresley Rovers on 6 January 2005.
 By the end of his scholarship, Ryan had made six league appearances for Lincoln, all from the substitutes bench, and along with fellow scholars Lee Frecklington and Chris Gordon, agreed a one-year professional contract.